rippedpiracy/docs/PC Software/games.md

 ---

 ## General Torrent
-**Some of these sites have Fake and Mirror sites, you should only use the ones we linked.**
+**Some of these sites have Fake and Mirror sites, you should only use the ones we link to.**

 **[1337x.to](https://1337x.to) | [.st](https://1337x.st/) | [.gd](https://1337x.gd/) | [.eu](https://x1337x.eu/) (Torrent)**